Huanning/DriveWare/README.md

 3. Wait until the devices syncs with your brain and produces some graphs

-How the app detects sleeping pattern
+How it works

 1. When a person has abnormal blink of eyes, which shows sign of falling a sleep,

 relative alpha signal from brain suddenly spikes.
-The app detect this and alarm the

-user by playing a loud sound
+2. The app detect this and alarm the user by playing a loud sound

 ![DriveWare](/screen1.png?raw=true)